Fletcher Allen, a Vermont university hospital and medical center, serves all of

 You may have the following concerns about bottle-feeding your baby:

 - When do I feed my baby?
 The length of time between feedings varies depending on the amount of formula your baby drank during the previous feeding.
 Most 2-week-old babies drink about every 2 hours.
 Older babies often drink more formula at each feeding.
 They often drink a bottle every 4 hours during the day.
 Sometimes they go 8 hours or longer between feedings at night.
 As you get to know your baby, you will be able to recognize his or her signs of hunger and fullness.

 - How can I breast- and bottle-feed?
 You may choose to switch between breast-feeding and formula-feeding.
 Supplementing breast milk with formula may decrease your supply of breast milk.
 But it will not stop your breast milk production.
 It is best to wait until your baby has been breast-feeding well for at least 6 weeks before you offer your baby formula too.

 - Are there differences between breast- and bottle-fed babies?
 Infant formulas take 2 times longer for a baby to digest than breast milk.
-As a result, formula-fed babies often take fewer feedings, sleep longer at night in the first few months, and have smaller, harder, stronger-smelling stools than breast-fed babies.
+As a result, formula-fed babies often take fewer feedings and have smaller, harder, stronger-smelling stools than breast-fed babies.

 - When can I start feeding my baby solid foods?
-Starting at about 6 months of age (but no earlier than 4 months of age), you can start offering some solid foods to your baby.
+At 6 months of age, you can start offering some solid foods to your baby.
 Gradually introduce new foods as you reduce the amount of formula.
 For more information, see the topic Weaning.